material-components/material-components-web/CONTRIBUTING.md

 ### Coding Style

 Our entire coding style is enforced automatically through the use of linters.
-Check out our [eslint config](https://github.com/material-components/material-components-web/blob/master/.eslintrc.yaml) (heavily influenced by [Google's Javascript Styleguide](js-style-guide)) as well as our [stylelint config](css-style-guide) (heavily annotated, with justifications for each rule) for further details.
+Check out our [eslint config](https://github.com/material-components/material-components-web/blob/master/.eslintrc.yaml) (heavily influenced by [Google's Javascript Styleguide][js-style-guide]) as well as our [stylelint config][css-style-guide] (heavily annotated, with justifications for each rule) for further details.

 ### Signing the CLA